analogdevicesinc/ai8x-training/README.md

 # AI84 Model Training and Quantization
+# AI84 Network Loader and RTL Simulation Generator

+This software consists of two related projects:
+1. AI84 Model Training and Quantization
+2. AI84 Network Loader and RTL Simulation Generator

 ## Installation

 ### Prerequisites

+When going beyond simple tests, model training requires hardware acceleration (the network loader does not require CUDA).
 Install CUDA10 and CUDNN:
 https://developer.nvidia.com/cuda-downloads
 https://developer.nvidia.com/cudnn

 ### Project

-*The software in this project requires Python 3.6.*
+*The software in this project requires Python 3.6.5 or a later 3.6.x version.*

+It is not necessary to install Python 3.6.5 system-wide, or to rely on the system-provided Python.
 To manage Python versions, use pyenv (https://github.com/pyenv/pyenv).

 On macOS (no CUDA support available):